 Federal Work Study: This need-based program allows students to work on campus.
 For more information, please contact the financial aid office.

-National Health Service Corps (NHSC) Scholarships: These scholarships are open to medical students who are committed to practice primary care in an underserved health professional shortage area.
+National Health Service Corps (NHSC) Scholarships: These scholarships are open to medical students who are committed to practice primary care in an underserved, professional healthcare shortage area.
 The NHSC will provide a monthly stipend, tuition and fees, and fees for books.
 Applications can be obtained by contacting the financial aid office.
 Application cycle notification will be sent from the financial aid office.

 Armed Forces Scholarships: The Army, Air Force, and Navy offer scholarships.
 The scholarship recipient is obligated to one year of service for each year of support, with a minimum two years of service.
 For additional information, contact your local recruitment office.